The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 \subsection{Outline of the proof of \Cref{thm:CY-correspondence}}

-Provided that the correspondence in \Cref{thm:CY-correspondence} is well defined, it is injective for it is the restriction to a subset of the bijective correspondence in~\cite[Theorem~A]{JKM22}.
+Assume that the correspondence in \Cref{thm:CY-correspondence} is well defined.
+It is then injective, for it is the restriction of the bijective correspondence in~\cite[Theorem~A]{JKM22}.
 Hence, it is enough to show that the inverse correspondence in the latter theorem restricts to a map $\eqref{it:thm:CY-correspondence:gLambda}\to\eqref{it:thm:CY-correspondence:dgAs}$ under the additional assumptions in \Cref{thm:CY-correspondence}.
 Notice, however, that the right Calabi--Yau property is a statement about dg $A$-bimodules rather than about the dg algebra $A$ itself.
 For this reason, we need to appeal to an enhanced obstruction theory for the existence and uniqueness of $A_\infty$-bimodule structures that is developed in~\cite{JM25} very much along the lines of its precursor for $A_\infty$-algebras introduced by the second-named author in~\cite{Mur20b}.
-In particular, we leverage a novel cohomology theory that we call Massey bimodule cohomology (\Cref{def:RelBimHMC}) that permits us to establish the following theorem, a Calabi--Yau analogue of \cite[Theorem~B]{JKM22}, from which \Cref{thm:CY-correspondence} follows using also computations similar to those carried out in \cite{Mur22,JKM22}.
+In particular, we use a novel cohomology theory introduced in~\cite{JM25} called Massey bimodule cohomology (\Cref{def:RelBimHMC}).
+This permits us to establish the following Calabi--Yau analogue of \cite[Theorem~B]{JKM22}, from which \Cref{thm:CY-correspondence} follows using computations similar to those carried out in \cite{Mur22,JKM22}.

-\begin{theorem intro} Let $A$ be dg algebra whose cohomology is concentrated in degrees $d\ZZ$, $d\geq1$.
+\begin{theorem intro} Let $A$ be a dg algebra whose cohomology is concentrated in degrees $d\ZZ$, $d\geq1$.
 Suppose that the following Massey bimodule cohomology satisfies\footnote{Here and throughout the article, we write $A(0)$ to emphasise that we wish to treat $A$ as a bimodule rather than as an algebra.}

 Suppose also that there exists an isomorphism of graded $\H{A}$-bimodules

 for some $n\in d\ZZ$.
 If we have